cloudmesh-community/hid-sp18-406/swagger/cloudmesh/databaseinfo/README.md

 ## Implementation :
 * The specification of the Swagger REST service is defined in the YAML file `db.yaml` file
 * Database description generation logic has been implemented in the stub file `db_stub.py`
-* The implemented database service will provide the following information
+* The implemented database service will provide the following information <br />
 	a.
-Displays endpoint of the client
+Displays endpoint of the client <br />
 	b.
-Displays Hostname of the client
+Displays Hostname of the client <br />
 	c.
 Displays Protocol name of the client, here it is implemented for MongoDB

 ## Steps for Execution :